gcallah/work/chaps/weber.md

 He begins by evaluating and ultimately rejecting several popular explanations of this discrepancy.
-Along the way, Weber rejects, at least in this instance, the Marxist concept that the ideas of an era are those called for by its "material base": much more materially developed Florence and Venice were "behind" the backwoods of PA in regard to the development of capitalist attitudes.
+Along the way, Weber rejects, at least in this instance, the Marxist concept that the ideas of an era are those called for by its "material base": much more materially developed Florence and Venice were "behind" the backwoods of Pennsylvania in regard to the development of capitalist attitudes.
 (36)

 In the interest of brevity, I now offer a highly compressed outline of Weber's thesis: